Post-Quantum

 Identity via DNA name tied to your cryptographic key pair.
 No personal data required.

-Serverless peer-to-peer stack
+Decentralized peer-to-peer stack

 Post-quantum C engine under the hood